Building a new home can be incredibly exciting, but there are quite a few details to consider before construction can begin.

 But tying those ideas into a cohesive floor plan is sometimes a serious challenge.

-That’s why we have over 40 pre-designed floor plans ready for you to browse.
+That’s why Design Tech Homes has over 40 pre-designed floor plans ready for you to browse.
 All you have to do is keep an eye open for the features that you want and you’ll have all the inspiration you could ever need.

 To get you started, here are the most popular floor plan designs that we offer at Design Tech Homes.